nypublicradio/audiogram/SERVER.md

 `maxUploadSize` - this prevents people from uploading giant files.
 For example, a value of `25000000` will limit file uploads to roughly 25 MB.

+`authFile` - the location of a htpasswd auth file.
+If set, the entire site will use HTTP basic authentication.
+However, generated video URLs (/video/*) will remain public and sharable without any authentication.

 ### Full examples

 Local: